Characters: Game Of Thrones House Stark

 Ned Stark: Do you understand why I had to kill him?

 Bran Stark: Our way is the old way.

 The oldest of the Great Houses of Westeros, very big on honor and tradition.
-Once, the Starks were Kings in the North and Kings of Winter, the Lord Stark's rank was reduced to Warden of the North after the Targaryen conquest, but the old titles are revived following the execution of Ned Stark and his son's acclamation as King.
+Once, the Starks were Kings in the North and Kings of Winter, but the Lord Stark's rank was reduced to Warden of the North after the Targaryen conquest.
+The old titles are revived following the execution of Ned Stark and his son's acclamation as King.

 - Animal Motifs: The sigil of House Stark is the direwolf, a wolf the size of a small horse.

 - To House Lannister.
 At the beginning of the series the two houses can barely stand to be in the same room together without being drunk and Joffrey quickly manages to turn the Starks into mortal enemies of the Lannisters.
 Though, initially their differences were ideological rather than personal, and driven by Ned feeling bitter about the Lannisters souring Robert's Rebellion with their craven power-grab and his bias against Jaime Lannister's Bodyguard Betrayal of Aerys, it gets sour immediately and reaches a point of no return when Joffrey decides to execute Ned.
 An action which the Lannisters did not want to do, with even Cersei wanting Ned to be sent to the Night's Watch.
 After that, Tywin and Tyrion realize that It's Personal and the remaining Starks will hunt them down.